Cryptanthus bivittatus - Copyright: Nuno & Green

 The individual specimen will only flower once, with pups forming at the plant's base that'll eventually bloom themselves.
 The spring inflorescence will remain within the foliage-line, proving rather uninspiring in the meantime.
-Colours include: red, yellow, green, brown, purple or pink that are arranged in a coned-shape.
+The bract's colours include red, yellow, green, brown, purple or pink that are arranged in a coned-shape.
 This genus is predominantly grown for its striking foliage and easy-care nature.

-Repot biannually in spring using a houseplant-labelled and the next sized pot with adequate drainage.
+Repot biannually in spring using a 'Houseplant' labelled potting mix and the next sized pot with adequate drainage.
 Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.